Tax Receipts, Board Reports and More: Generating Documents from Salesforce with Conga Composer

 These were common example use cases, but if you’d like to see how the New York State Health Foundation creates grant letters 60 times faster (no, that’s not a typo) with Conga Composer, check out the case study.

 Finally, if you’re with a nonprofit organization that’s just getting started with Salesforce, I want to leave you with a quick word of advice.
-Being successful with Conga solutions requires a solid understanding of your own data structure within Salesforce, some familiarity with creating reports and a good handle on any custom configuration that’s been done in your org.
+Being successful with Conga solutions requires a solid understanding of your own data structure within Salesforce, some familiarity with creating reports and a good handle on any custom configuration that’s been done in your Salesforce instance.
 Idealist Consulting offers an incredibly cost-effective 2-day online training course called ‘Salesforce Basics for the Accidental Admin’ for just $85.
 You simply won’t find other Salesforce training at that price point, so I highly encourage any aspiring or accidental administrators to check it out.
-It’s great value, even if you’re not planning to join the Conga line.
+It’s a great value, even if you’re not planning to join the Conga line.

 Thank you very much for reading, and I want to extend a big shout out to the folks at Idealist for being gracious enough to let me commandeer their blog for a day.